News

 [email protected]

 Ian is a philosopher and cognitive scientist working on perception; its relations to memory, imagination, and belief; the science of consciousness; and temporal experience.
-After holding positions at Princeton, Birmingham, Oxford, and UCL, he came to JHU in 2019 as a Bloomberg Distinguished Professor in Philosophy and PBS.
-Ian has advised empirical projects on the perception of time, and recently published a new theory of blindsight.
+After holding positions at Princeton, Birmingham, Oxford, and UCL, he came to JHU in 2019 as a Bloomberg Distinguished Professor.
+Ian recently published a new theory of blindsight, and has advised lab projects on silence and inattentional blindness.
 He also has strong feelings about Negronis.

 Graduate Students